FieserKiller/range-slider/README.md

-# RangeSlider Add-on for Vaadin 8
+# TimeRangeSlider Add-on for Vaadin 8

+This is a modified version of Daishys RangeSlider https://github.com/Daishy/range-slider I changed tooltip formatting from integer to HH:MM, so you can display timeranges nicely.

+An interval of 0..1440 (A day has 1440 minutes...) will result in tooltips showing 00:00..24:00.

+See screenshot if you don't get it yet :)

+Big props go to Daishy et al..

 RangeSlider is a UI component add-on for Vaadin 8 that currently displays a slider with a lower and upper handle, to select a range of values.
 The Slider is based on Vaadins HasValue